Cognigy/Documentation/docs/ai/empower/generative-ai.md

 Before using this feature, you need to create an account in one of the Generative AI Providers:

 - [OpenAI](https://platform.openai.com/).
 You need to have a paid account or be a member of an organization that provides you access.
 Open your OpenAI user profile, copy the existing API Key, or create a new one and copy it.
 - [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
 You need to have a paid account or be a member of an organization that provides you access.
-Ask your Azure Administrator to provide API Key, resource name, and deployment model name.
+Ask your Azure administrator to provide API Key, resource name, and deployment model name.
 - [Anthropic Claude](https://console.anthropic.com/docs).
 You need to be a [member of an organization](https://console.anthropic.com/docs/access) that provides you access.
 - [Google Vertex AI and Gemini](https://cloud.google.com/vertex-ai).
 You need to have a paid account or be a member of an organization that provides you access.
 - [Aleph Alpha](https://aleph-alpha.com/).
 You need to have an [Aleph Alpha account](https://docs.aleph-alpha.com/docs/account/).